-Putting your Product Specification together
+Putting your product specification together

 Now that you have done all your background research and have extensive knowledge of the user requirements and market, you can begin to write your PDS.
 Start by naming what problem you want your idea to solve and then list all the user requirements.
 Once you have a list of user requirements you can prioritize what your first design and prototype will focus on.
 From there you can take your completed user specification to a product development company where they will assign a functional requirement for it.
 If you need help writing your design specification we have put together a comprehensive editable PDS workbook, with examples, that will walk you step by step through the process.
-Download your FREE copy below!
+Download your free copy below!

-Write your PDS like a Pro!
+Write Your PDS Like a Pro!

-Download your FREE workbook now!
+Download your free workbook now!

 About Synectic Product Development: Synectic Product Development is an ISO 13485 certified, full-scale product development company.
 Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept all the way to production.
 With over 40 years of experience in design, development, and manufacturing, we strive for ingenuity, cost-effectiveness, and aesthetics in our designs.
-Learn more about our invention help services and see how we can help your next project.
+Learn more about our product design services and see how we can help your next project.